Ceudan/Car-Racing/README.md

 | (577), &nbsp; &nbsp; &nbsp; &nbsp; (1)| LeakyRelu, &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Identity|
 | (2)         | Softplus                       |
 ## Results and Discussion
-We succesfully achieved our goal of obtaining a high score at a lower training costs than all other observed implementations (850/900 score at 360 episodes).
-However our models were not able to break this ceiling and officially solve the environment (900 score).
-In future steps we propose interesting improvements that could help beat the environment while still maintaing our objective of lower compuatational costs.
+We succesfully achieved our goal of becoming familiar with reinforcement learning algorithms and libraries, while also obtaining a high environemnt score at lower training costs than other observed implementations (850/900 score at 360 episodes).
+Still our models were not able to break this ceiling and officially solve the environment (900 score).
+In future steps...

 (PPO...)
 ### Double Deep Q Networks
-Our best model obtained an average reward of 850/900 to officially solve the environment.
+Our best model averaged a reward of 850/900 to officially solve the environment.
 It was able to visit 97% of track tiles travelling at moderate speeds.

-We also tested various hyperparameters such as reward decay factor gamma, time discritization length, and speed at identical epislon and learning rate schedules.
-Simpler hyperparamter settings yielded the best performance.
-This corresponds to higher reward decays, and longer discritization lengths (! top left of table).
-It is possible that our short training sessions (30 minutes/360 episodes) was not sufficient to capitalize on the greater expressive power of more complex hyperparemeters.
-With regards to speed,  we observe that the track is easily mastered at moderate speeds, almost never completed at fast speeds, and hardly makes progress at very fast speeds.
-Specifically, the car would skid out at turns and contact with grass.
-We infered that the environment designers implied for dynamic braking and acceleration policy to be required in the winning solution.
+Our testing procedure went as follows.
+First we searched for an appropriate learning rate and epsilon decay schedule, given a self imposed episode training cap of 360.
+Below are the settings.

+Second, we compared performance across 3 hyperparameters (travel speed, γ reward decay factor, and time discritization length).
+We took the max score across a single training run, with a training run taking roughly 45 minutes.
+First, we trained at medium speeds which easily maxed out the tile visitation rate near 97%, rendering further tuning unnecessary.
+Next we trained at a fast speed hoping to break the 900 score threshold.
+However it was deemed impossible to navigate tight corners at this speed and tuning stopped.
+Finally, we our full hyperparemters and moderate-fast speeds, where we again encountered difficulty navigating tight corners.
+Below are results.

+2 conculusions were drawn.
+First, it seems impossible to solve the environment with a fixed or simple speed policy.
+Likely the environment creators did this on purpose.
+Second, at the same speed setting, the simpler hyperparameters perform better.
+This corresponds to higher reward decays (agent must only predict a small time horizon), and longer discritization lengths (agent must make fewer predictions per time period).
+This is probably due to the fact that our action space is so simple, that our agent does not neet the greater expressive power of the more complex parameter settings.
+It is possible that our condensed training sessions (45 minutes/360 episodes) were not long enough to capitalize on the greater expressive power.
+Below is our final training curve, compared to the top DQN implementation.
 ### Proximal Polixy Optimization
 ...
 ## Future Works